mriffler/UserManual/docs/source/pages/ProductGuide.rst

 SNAP
 ====
 `SNAP`__ stands for Sentinel Aplication Platform and is the official ESA software and common architecture for all Sentinel Toolboxes.
-It can be downloaded from http://step.esa.int/main/download/
+It can be downloaded at: http://step.esa.int/main/download/

 .. _SnapWeb: http://step.esa.int/